IBM/openshift-workshop-was/labs/Openshift/OperationalModernization/README.md

 1. Run the following command to create a new project named `apps-was` in OpenShift.
    - A project allows a community of users to organize and manage their content in isolation from other communities.
-   - Ensure you have run `oc login` command as directed in the step above before using OpenShift CLI.
+   - Reminder: Ensure you have run `oc login` command as directed in the step above before using OpenShift CLI.

      ```
      oc new-project apps-was